For Authors|For Editors|For Reviewers

 Availability of data and materials statements can take one of the following forms (or a combination of more than one if required for multiple datasets):

-• The datasets used and/or analyzed during the current study are available from the corresponding author on reasonable request.
+• The datasets used and/or analyzed during the current study are available from the corresponding author upon reasonable request.

 • The datasets generated and/or analyzed during the current study are available in the [NAME] repository, [PERSISTENT WEB LINK TO DATASETS].